Kung Fu (1972 TV series): Development

-Spielman-Friedlander's 160 page movie script was transformed by Jerry Thorpe and writer Herman Miller into a 90-minute TV movie (with commercial breaks, so it actually amounted to about 75 minutes of screen time).
+Spielman and Friedlander's 160-page movie script was transformed by Jerry Thorpe and writer Herman Miller into a 90-minute TV movie (with commercial breaks, so it actually amounted to about 75 minutes of screen time).
 "Since the rule of thumb on a script is that one page equals one minute, the script was literally cut in half."

-Directed by Jerry Thorpe, it was broadcast on February 22, 1972 (just after the meeting of President Nixon with Chairman Mao), and rerun the following Summer, to great acclaim: "(...)
-ABC and Warner Brothers were deluged with letters, telephone calls and telegrams, all praising the show."
-ABC ordered just four more segments and placed them in what was called the "death row," the Saturday night slot opposite All in the Family, on a monthly basis.
-Herman Miller developed the pilot into a series by writing the first three episodes, by including in the plotline Caine's search for his missing brother, and by giving it a style to which following writers could adhere.
-After a very positive reception to the first three segments, in November 1972 the network contracted for 12 more episodes, dropped Alias Smith and Jones and placed Kung Fu in the Thursday night slot at 9 p.m.
+Directed by Jerry Thorpe, it was broadcast on February 22, 1972, just after the meeting of President Nixon with Chairman Mao, and rerun the following summer, to great acclaim: "(...)
+ABC and Warner Bros. were deluged with letters, telephone calls, and telegrams, all praising the show."
+ABC ordered just four more segments and placed them in what was called the "death row", the Saturday-night slot opposite All in the Family, on a monthly basis.
+Herman Miller developed the pilot into a series by writing the first three episodes, including in the plotline off Caine's search for his missing brother, and giving it a style to which following writers could adhere.
+After a very positive reception to the first three segments, in November 1972, the network contracted for 12 more episodes, dropped Alias Smith and Jones and placed Kung Fu in the Thursday night slot at 9:00 pm.
 The resultant good ratings led to the series' renovation for a second season.

-The series' story editor was John Furia Jr. At the time a freelance writer for TV and movies who also worked in production, he had declined offers as story editor before until Jerry Thorpe approached him with Kung Fu.
+The series' story editor was John Furia Jr. At the time a freelance writer for TV and movies who also worked in production, he had declined offers as story editor before, until Jerry Thorpe approached him with Kung Fu.
 He had seen the pilot and was fascinated by it, so he accepted.
-The series didn't have a stable team of writers, but freelance writers pitched their stories to the production; they were told not to include temple scenes.
-It was John Furia's job to write them and make them relevant to the episode's plot, based on the research material the production had collected.
+The series did not have a stable team of writers, but freelance writers pitched their stories to the production; they were told not to include temple scenes.
+John Furia's job was to write them and make them relevant to the episode's plot, based on the research material the production had collected.